SpectrumSolana/Spectrum/README.md

 ### Mobile App
 - Located in `packages/mobile`
 - Built with React Native and Expo
-- Use `pnpm start` to start the Expo development server
+- Use `npx expo start` to start the Expo development server
 - Press 'a' to open on Android emulator
 - Scan the QR code with Expo Go app on your Android device